collapsed-stacks/startups/questions/12178/what-has-worked-best-for-companies-websites-to-quickly-get-user-registrations-or.md

 - tagged: `website`, `web-development`, `web-apps`, `user-acquisition`, `user-engagement`
 - score: 0

-<p>I'm thinking of online events on the site itself, which asks them to sign up first.
-However, I'm searching for better options, which can be applied in conjunction with the quiz.</p>
+I'm thinking of online events on the site itself, which asks them to sign up first.
+However, I'm searching for better options, which can be applied in conjunction with the quiz.

 ## No Answers